 CoAP Response Codes are similar to the HTTP [RFC7230] Status Codes and many codes are shared with similar semantics by both CoAP and HTTP.
 HTTP has the code "429" registered for "Too Many Requests" [RFC6585].
-This document registers a CoAP Response Code "4.29" for similar purpose and also defines use of the Max-Age option to indicate when a client can try the request again.
+This document registers a CoAP Response Code "4.29" for similar purpose and also defines use of the Max-Age option to indicate a back-off period after which a client can try the request again.